atom/teletype/README.md

 Welcome to the **TOP SECRET** real-time package!

-⚠️❗ **Important:** This package is super duper top secret for now.
-Please don't mention it to any non-Hubbers. ❗⚠️
+⚠️❗🔐 This package is super duper top secret for now.
+Please don't mention it to any non-Hubbers. 🔐❗⚠️

 ## Installation